 Currently, clinician/practitioner positions are being held open because there is no exam/privacy space available to see students.
 Renovation of the Medical Clinic will increase usable space by approximately 30%.
 Providers are sharing office space in close quarters and overlapping in their use of examination rooms.
 Renovation of the current workspace will improve efficiency, increasing the number of students seen by existing staff.
-Also, additional patient chairs with the Dental Clinic will allow more throughput of patients without increasing staff.
+In the Dental Clinic, the additional operatories will increase access to service without requiring an increase in staff.
 This renovation maximizes efficiency resulting in more students being served without the need to increase the Student Health Service Fee.